AlertMend/AlertMend.io/_posts/2024-08-02-Privileged Containers in Kubernetes.md

 ---
-title: "Understanding Privileged Containers in Kubernetes"
+title: "Understanding Privileged Containers in Kubernetes: Best Practices and Security Risks"
+desc: "In Kubernetes, privileged containers play a critical role when applications need elevated access to the host system.
+However, running privileged containers can pose significant security risks.
+This blog will guide you through the concept of privileged containers, their use cases, and best practices to secure your Kubernetes environment."
 image: "https://github.com/AlertMend/AlertMend.io/blob/main/_posts/images/Privileged_Containers.png?raw=true"
 layout: post
 ---